"Fate favors the prepared"…Louis Pasteur

 - Identify and protect important documents.

-- Seniors: Identify the essential things you will need to survive for three to five days or longer if assistance cannot get to you.
+- Seniors: Identify the essential things you will need to survive for at least two weeks if assistance cannot get to you.

 - Children: Involve children in your preparedness actions, for example, pack supplies, practice drills and review the actions you want them to take in different emergency situations.